monodot/monodot-co-uk/_posts/2021-01-08-facebook-whatsapp.md

 Telephony is regulated.
 I have the choice to move my phone number between providers.
 I can phone any other phone number, even if it's on a different network.

-So why aren't the same freedoms respected with online communications?
+So why aren't the same freedoms guaranteed with online communications?

-**We need data portability and privacy rights, and fair competition for online communication tools, now.**

 [1]: https://arstechnica.com/tech-policy/2021/01/whatsapp-users-must-share-their-data-with-facebook-or-stop-using-the-app/